 Make the Spicy Noodles Sauce.
 Whisk together the spicy noodles sauce ingredients and set the sauce aside.

 Cook the Noodles.
-Boil the noodles in hot water in a large pot over medium heat per the packaging directions until done, about 4-5 minutes.
+Bring water to a boil in a large pot and boil the noodles per the packaging directions until done, about 4-5 minutes.
 Drain and set into a lightly oiled bowl.

 Stir Fry the Chilies.
-Heat the oil in a wok or large pan and add the chili peppers.
+Heat the oil in a wok or large pan over medium heat and add the chili peppers.
 Cook for 5 minutes to soften.

 Stir Fry the Noodles.
 Add the noodles and stir fry for 1 minute.

-Get Ready for Spicy Noodles!
+Get Ready for Hot and Spicy Noodles!
 Transfer to bowls.
 Garnish and serve.

 Boom!
 Done!
-Your spicy noodles are ready to serve.
+Your hot and spicy noodles are ready to serve.
 So easy to make, right?
 We've definitely upped the "spicy" factor here, just for you, just the way I like it.

 Recipe Tips & Notes

 - Add Vegetables and Proteins.
-You can really customize this recipe by adding in your favorite vegetables like carrots, broccoli, cabbage, mushrooms, zucchini and others.
+You can really customize this recipe by adding in your favorite vegetables like carrots, broccoli, cabbage, mushrooms, bok choy, zucchini and others.
 You can also add in proteins like chicken, pork, shrimp, tofu, or anything you prefer.
 Feel free to add your favorites!

 - Consider the Spicy Noodle Sauce a starter sauce.
 You can easily adjust it with any of your favorite sweet or spicy additions, like hot sauce, red chili flakes and powders, chili sauce, chili pastes, chili oil, sambals, brown sugar, honey, and more.